-In this blog, my partners and associates at Tactico will share our opinions and observations on recent trends in alternative investments, particularly venture capital.
+In this blog, my partners and associates at Tactico will share our opinions and observations on recent trends in alternative investments, in particular venture capital.
 We hope to show that alternative investments can take money to make money and why access to private investments facilitates the rich getting richer (faster than others).
-We hope to be insightful, and if entertaining I certainly hope not unintentionally comical.
+We hope to be insightful and, if entertaining, I certainly hope not unintentionally comical.

 In the first of what we hope will be several installments, we discuss the growing private investment industry and what this asset class should mean to investors.

 The world of private investments is changing quickly.
-When measured on fundraising, annual private equity fundraising has grown steadily every year since the financial crisis in 2008(1).
-When measured on performance, venture capital has outperformed all other major sectors for the past 20 years (2).
+When measured on fundraising, annual private equity, or PE, fundraising has grown steadily every year since the financial crisis in 2008.(1) When measured on performance, venture capital, hereby referred to as VC, has outperformed all other major sectors for the past 20 years.(2)

 Index 20-year average return